Firesphere/silverstripe-solr-search/docs/04-Advanced-Options/01-Faceting.md

 This helps your visitors to narrow their search by filtering for a specific category.

+Facets are applied as a combined `AND` query.
+For example, facet filtering by UserID 1,2 plus Parent 5 will result in `UserID:1 AND UserID:2 AND Parent:5`

 ## Applying facets

 To configure Facets, have a look at the [usage](../03-Usage.md) documentation.